Skip to main content

 General Strategy

-This question, like most questions for specialized programs, is intended to assess your commitment to a difficult, long-term path–as a high school senior.
-As such, your primary focus here should be to convey, with concise focus and concrete examples, your commitment to and passion for this path.
+This question, like most questions for specialized programs, is intended to assess your commitment to pursuing a difficult, long-term path.
+Your primary focus here should be to convey, with concise focus and concrete examples, your commitment to and passion for nursing.

 Picking Examples

-Though strong responses will have an abstract/aspirational dimension, your response should still be grounded in concrete examples.
+Though strong responses will be aspirational or even theoretical, your response should still be grounded in concrete examples.
 This means that your writing process should still begin with some brainstorming as you search for concrete examples.
 Think back: is there an obvious experience that made you go “Aha!
-I want to be a nurse?”
+I want to be a nurse”?

 Strong experiences to focus on can include: